darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 #### the `rec` and `and` keywords

-By default, OCaml functions are not recursive: they cannot call themselves.
+By default, F#/ReScript functions are not recursive: they cannot call themselves.
 To allow a function to call itself, add the `rec` keyword:

 ```ocaml
 let rec myFunction (var : int) : int =